+Dating Violence

-Dating Violence means violence committed by a person -
+Violence committed by a person:

 - a.
 Who is or has been in a social relationship of a romantic or intimate nature with the victim; and - b.
 Where the existence of such a relationship shall be determined based on a consideration of the following factors: - 1.
-The length of the relationship - 2.
-The type of relationship - 3.
-The frequency of interaction between the persons involved in the relationship spouse of the victim or by any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of the jurisdiction.
+The length of the relationship; - 2.
+The type of relationship; and/or - 3.
+The frequency of interaction between the persons involved in the relationship.

+Domestic Violence

-Domestic Violence includes felony or misdemeanor crimes of violence committed by a current or former spouse of the victim, by a person with whom the victim shares a child in common, by a person who has cohabitated with the victim as a spouse, or by a person similarly situated to a
+Violence committed by a current or former spouse of the victim, or by a person with whom the person shares a child, or by a person who is cohabitating with or has cohabitated with the victim as a spouse or intimate partner, or by a person similarly situated to a spouse of a victim under the domestic or family violence laws of the jurisdiction receiving grant monies, or by any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of the jurisdiction.

+Stalking

-Stalking means engaging in a course of conduct directed at a specific person that would cause a reasonable person to -
+Engaging in a course of conduct directed at a specific person that would cause a reasonable person to: -

 - a.
 Fear for his or her safety or the safety of others; or - b.
-Suffer substantial emotional distress
+Suffer substantial emotional distress.